Your Social Insurance Number: A Shared Responsibility! Protect it! Safeguard it!

-- If you are not satisfied with the organization's response, you may formally complain to the Office of the Privacy Commissioner of Canada or call 1-800-282-1376.
-There is no fee for making a complaint to the Privacy Commissioner.
+- If you are not satisfied with the organization's response, you may formally complain to the Office of the Privacy Commissioner of Canada (1‑800‑282‑1376).

 What should you do if you suspect someone is using your SIN for work or to obtain credit?

 - File a complaint with the police.
 Ask for the case reference number, and the officer's name and telephone number.
-If you obtain a copy of the police report, make sure it states your name and SIN.
+Make sure the police report states your name and the SIN that was involved.

 - Inform your bank and creditors by phone and in writing about any irregularities.

-If you suspect someone is using your SIN to work, please gather the following documents and provide them to Service Canada:
+In situations when you suspect someone else is using your SIN to work, you will also need to provide the following documents to Service Canada:

-- Relevant copies of Tax information Slips showing all employers: You must first request copies of all tax slips from the Canada Revenue Agency (CRA), copies of all tax slips called T4 Statement of remuneration paid, that were issued in your name and using your SIN during the period of time the suspected fraud would have been committed.
-Review all T4 slips to see if there are any employers for whom you have not worked.
-If there are, let us know–we may assist you in contacting them and resolving the issue.
-However, you must first enquire about your T4 slips with the CRA by calling them at 1-800-959-8281.
+- Relevant copies of Tax information Slips showing all employers: You must first request copies of all tax slips from the Canada Revenue Agency (CRA) called T4 Statement of remuneration paid, which were issued in your name and SIN during the period of time the suspected fraud would have been committed.

-- A clear photograph of yourself: Photographs make it easier for Service Canada officials to confirm with employers that you did not work for them.
+- A clear photograph of yourself to make it easier for Service Canada officials to confirm with employers for whom you did not work.

-- A list of your addresses: We need to know where you have lived over the last 10 years.
+- A list of your home addresses over the last 10 years.

-What do you need to provide if you suspect someone is using your SIN to obtain credit?
+What documents should you provide Service Canada if you suspect someone is using your social insurance number to obtain credit?

-- copies of any credit application forms filled in by someone else using your SIN (these application forms must show both your name and your SIN); and
+- copies of any credit application forms filled in by someone else using your SIN (these application forms must show both your name and your SIN); or

 - letters from creditors confirming that someone else has used your name and SIN to apply for credit (these letters must include both your name and SIN, and must state that you are not responsible for any purchases made fraudulently using your information).